rosell-dk/webp-on-demand/README.md

 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

+## Troubleshooting
+By appending "?debug" to your image url, you get a report from *webp-convert* instead of the converted image.

 ## Limitations